Tom Tully: Television

 In 1964, Tully had two appearances on CBS's Perry Mason.
 The first was as defendant Carey York in "The Case of the Arrogant Arsonist;" the second was as murder victim Harvey Scott in "The Case of the Nautical Knot."
 During the 1966 season of ABC's Shane western series, he made 17 appearances as Tom Starett.
 Tully also guest starred twice in the western TV series Bonanza: in the 1965 episode "The Dilemma" as Sundown Davis and in the 1967 episode "The Sure Thing" as Burt Laughlin.

 Later, Tully continued his acting in television dramas such as Mission: Impossible and The Rookies.

 Later years

 In November 1969, Tully traveled to South Vietnam, currently Vietnam, for the United Service Organization.
 His "handshake tour" took him to hospitals, radio interviews, and flight behind enemy lines, courtesy of the 173rd Airborne Brigade, to visit strategic military outposts such as the "Hawks Nest" in the Phum Valley.
-While in Vietnam entertaining troops, Tully contracted a filarial worm, similar to the creature that causes elephantiasis.
-After returning to the United States, his condition worsened.
-Because a blood clot in a major vein shut off circulation, his left leg was amputated close to the hip.
-The amputation was performed in Laguna Beach, California, close to his home in San Juan Capistrano.
-Complications from his surgery caused pleuritis, deafness, and serious debilitation.

-At the time of his death, Tully had completed a manuscript about his grandmother and grandfather, David F. Day, a Medal of Honor recipient in the American Civil War.
-Day enlisted in the army at age 14, served with the 57th Ohio Infantry, fought in the battles of Shiloh and Stones River, and was awarded the Medal of Honor for actions when he was just 16 years old.
-Day was the owner of the newspaper in Ouray, Colorado, formerly known as The Solid Muldoon, now the Durango Herald.
+While in Vietnam entertaining troops, Tully contracted a filarial worm.